 In both the above cases, if you’re stuck on the wrong side with a ticket barrier blocking your way over to where you need to be, if it’s a manned gate you can ask the staff to let you through.
 Otherwise, look for one of these gates:

 …and hit the call button.
 You may have to try and explain the problem over the intercom, but usually they just buzz you through.

-Taxis are plentiful and relatively cheap (e.g. you can cross from Hongdae to Jamsil for around 20000 won), and will usually use the meter without messing about – an exception is weekend nights in Itaewon when the drivers tend to take advantage of the situation (excessive crowds, excessive drinking) to refuse undesirable journeys or to refuse to use the meter and instead ask for severely inflated fares.
+Taxis are plentiful and relatively cheap (e.g. you can cross the city from Hongdae to Jamsil for around 20000 won), and will usually use the meter without messing about – an exception is weekend nights in Itaewon when the drivers tend to take advantage of the situation (excessive crowds, excessive drinking) to refuse undesirable journeys or to refuse to use the meter and instead ask for severely inflated fares.
 May be better to go eat & wait for the first subway!